HUMA-LabforAdvancedTechnologyinArch/ARC596_Embodied-Computation/docs/T1/README.md

 		<img width="400" alt="" src="https://i.imgur.com/2lRvYge.jpg">

-		- *Note: If your host (broker) for messages is not localhost.
-DISABLE your Firewall or ensure that the required ports for MQTT (typically 1883 or 8883 for secure connections) are open and accessible.*
+		- *Note: If your host (broker/server) for messages is not localhost.
+DISABLE your Firewall or ensure that the required ports for MQTT (typically 1883 or 8883 for secure connections) are open and accessible.
+Please note that this does open your computer to possible attacks at these ports, especially since you are running custom code that may not be secure.*

     - To open the ports for MQTT, which is a communication protocol we will be using to pass data to and from the robots, please open the Windows Firewall.
 Start Menu > Search ```Firewall```